Grelot/blog/content/articles/journal-impact-factor/index.md

 tags = ["organizations"]
 +++

 During the second world war, the USA and the UK create research centers.
 Their aim is to industrialize scientific discovery to increase the pace of innovation for military applications.
-From that point on, the figure of the lonesome wizard in his ivory tower give way to the salaryman working within a team, a laboratory and an Institute.
+From that point on, the figure of the lonesome wizard in his ivory tower gives way to the salaryman working within a team, a laboratory and an Institute.
 The Research Unit was born.

 In this modern structure, science evolves into a collective and standardized activity.
 The laboratory is no longer a cabinet of wonders or a private workshop, like those of Lavoisier or Newton.
 Instead, it becomes a production unit organized around teams, stakeholders, deliverables and measured outcomes.

-Institutions like the Massachusetts Institute of Technology (MIT) or the Los Alamos National Laboratory, created for the Manhattan Project, symbolized this transformation.
-In France, the Centre National de la Recherche Scientifique (CNRS) was created in 1939.
+Institutions like the Massachusetts Institute of Technology (MIT) or the Los Alamos National Laboratory, created for the Manhattan Project, symbolize this transformation.
+In France, the Centre National de la Recherche Scientifique (CNRS) is created in 1939.

 In this modern area, the successful scientist is, above all, a productive one.
 But what does productivity mean in science?
 Peer-reviewed publications in scientific journal.
 The more you publish, the more visible and fundable you become.
-In 1942, the sociologist **Logan Wilson** coined the mantra *Publish or Perish*, capturing the pressure on academics to continually produce papers.
-Later, in 1962, **Eugene Garfield** introduced the metrics to evaluate journal and indirectly their authors: the **Impact Factor**.
+In 1942, the sociologist **Logan Wilson** coins the mantra *Publish or Perish*, capturing the pressure on academics to continually produce papers.
+Later, in 1962, **Eugene Garfield** introduces the metrics to evaluate journal and indirectly their authors: the **Impact Factor**.
 <!-- more -->

 ## Definition